tsmanner/terrasa-private/planning.md

 {% capture text %}
 DC 15 to find a <a class="uncommon" href="https://www.dndbeyond.com/magic-items/{{ 'Periapt of Health' | downcase | split: ' ' | join: '-' }}">Periapt of Health</a><br>
 DC 13 to find spell notes.  (remind them that they found similar notes in Wayra's temple).

+---

+## Resuming in the basement to the jewelry shop

+They didn't tie Kiwa up, just incapacitated him.
+After 1 hour (30m remaining at the start) he regains consciousness with 1 hp, and will immediately flee (DC 18 Perception to hear his footsteps) so that he can describe what happened to the local authorities.
+1 hour after that, they will arrive on the scene and start looking for clues, if the party is still there, they'll have to find a way to escape, talk their way out, fight, or get arrested.

+Llaska hears them approaching, giving the party a little bit of warning.

+Kiwa isn't sure what happened after he was taken down, only that it was *definitely* Gromag that hit him.
+He came to in the back leaned against a table leg, near the remains of an utterly destroyed rug.
+If they catch the party in the building still:

+**Lead:** You there!
+Stop!
+We've gotten word of an assault by one of you on a citizen of Yalaqta, and it would appear *he looks around the room* also the theft of several valuable items from this shop.  *Pointing to Gromag* You have been accused of the assault.

+If they show the secret lab and can convince them that something bad is going on here, then they will be warned and told to return what they took from the shop above.
+Gromag will still have to answer for the assault, which can start with a chaperoned conversation with Kiwa.

+**Lead:** If you return what you took from the shop, we can let it go, considering what you found here today.
+The assault, I'm afraid, I can't ignore.
+Regardless of your intentions, you committed violence against a man innocent of all of this.
+You may speak with him now if you wish, otherwise, we will need to contact you in a few days if he wishes to press charges.
+I'll need an item of yours as collateral, we can't have you skipping town without resolving this after all.

+If they decide to check the cellar door right away, it starts an investigation by the town's guard into the party.
+Add a few random events that involve them being caught or tracked down by investigators, town's guard members, and bounty hunters (yeah, they're totally on the job board now).
+The investigation specifically centers on Gromag and Llaska, with some ancillary interest in Gluteus and Caltrop, but they're not certain if those two are involved.
+Kilvin was not seen by Kiwa, so he is not implicated unless they're caught.

+---

+## If they manage to make it back to the chapel with the notes...

 Taking the notes back to the Chapel: